nihilistcat/arch-geronimo/README.md

 **Simple install script for Arch Lnux written in bash**

 This is a project for me to learn bash, it's noobishly written but works fine for me.
+On a good internet connecton t can install Arch in under 5 minutes.

 The installation process is aimed for new Arch users and closely follows the beginners installation guide (see ArchWiki).